theglobehead/playlist-app-with-fastapi-react/flask_babel_tutorial.md

 msgstr "Upload song"
 ```

-If the files is very big, it might me more handy to use a .po file editor.
+If the files is very big, it might be more handy to use a .po file editor.
 Some editors like [the localise poeditor](https://localise.biz/free/poeditor).

 ### 6. Compile the .po files to binary